 - Serve Immediately: This dish is best enjoyed while the corn is still warm and the cheese is slightly melted.

-How to Serve Mexican Street Corn Salad
+How to Serve This Mexican Roasted Corn Off The Cob Recipe

 - Party dip: Serve with tortilla chips as an esquites dip, as an alternative to guacamole or salsa.